leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty: is a script that delete the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp cd -: is a script that changes the working directory to the previous one.
+rm /tmp/my_first_directory/betty: is a script that delete the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp cd -: is a script that changes the working directory to the previous one. ls -la . .. /boot: is a script tha lists all files in the current directory and the parent of the working directory and the /boot director, in long format